 Only then can adequate targeted therapy be approached.
 The dog can be given medications that will relieve pain and soothe inflammation.
 After that, the dog needs to be left to rest, put on a corset for the wrist or hip, and you can also get an orthopedic bed if the condition requires a longer recovery.

-Also, you can start adding supplementary preparations to your dog’s daily diet that contain glucosamine, chondroitin and MSM, like Pup Science Hip & Joint Relief, which has a recovery and supportive effect on the cartilage and bone tissue of the joints.
+Also, you can start adding supplementary preparations to your dog’s daily diet that contain glucosamine, chondroitin and MSM because they have a recovery and supportive effect on the cartilage and bone tissue of the joints.

 Muscle Tears (Ruptures) as the Cause of Dog’s Leg Swelling